 - have a ‘drive-through’ visit – where you talk through your open car window to the person sitting two metres away.

 When you get to visit the person with dementia, your reunion may well be emotional.
 If it’s been a long time since they saw you – and if the person has memory problems, you may need to gently remind them who you are.
-Familiar aspects of your appearance such as clothes, a hair style and perfume/aftershave that are more familiar to the person may help them to remember.
+Familiar aspects of your appearance such as clothes, a hair style and perfume/aftershave that the person associates with you may help them to remember.
 The home may also have shown the person photos of you together and talked to them about you, to help with this.

 Don’t be surprised if the person’s dementia has got worse since you last saw them or if they seem low.
 They may improve with ongoing support, and their feelings for you remain, even if they seem hidden.